-About Campaigning and Parliament tour and workshops
+About Campaigning and Parliament tour and workshop

 Please note that this visit is available to UK schools only

-NB: Parliament is a working building and access to different parts of the Palace of Westminster, as part of your tour, will vary due to Parliamentary business.
+This programme starts with a tour of the Palace of Westminster.
+Parliament is a working building and access to different parts of the Palace of Westminster, as part of your tour, will vary due to Parliamentary business.

-NB: For this programme your school's constituency MP will be informed of your visit and they will be invited along to meet your pupils and answer their questions.
+For this programme your school's constituency MP will be informed of your visit and they will be invited along to meet your pupils and answer their questions.
 This is subject to the MP’s availability in Westminster at the time of your visit.

 If you think your pupils may be anxious about their visit, you can go through the visit with them before the trip, in class, with our downloadable visit story.

 Information to help you plan a safe visit

 Tours with workshop FAQs